qdot/MultiplayerDynamicBonesMod/README.md

 Press F4 to dump a list of active players working with the mod, useful for debugging.

 Press F1 to enable/disable the mod.

+Once the mod has ben run at least once, it creates a settings file in the vrchat folder under UserData, in a .ini file.